asimgazi24/RespProcessing_RPV/README.md

 Signal Processing Toolbox, Deep Learning Toolbox, and Statistics and Machine Learning Toolbox

 To Run: <br/>
-Double click RespGui.mlapp RespGui.mlapp calls the gui_process.m function, so if you want to understand the code better, inspect the gui_process function.
+Run RespGui.mlapp (double click with MATLAB open).
+RespGui.mlapp calls the gui_process.m function, so if you would like to understand the code better, inspect the gui_process function.

 All constituent functions are organized under the folders 'Processing_Functions' or 'Supporting_Functions'.
 See function code for methodological details.